json-api/json-api/format/index.md

 with a dash.

-> Note: Although has-one foreign keys are often stored as columns in a database alongside other fields, foreign keys **MUST NOT** be included as a resource's attributes.
-Relationship data **MUST** all be represented under a resource's `links` object, as described below.
+> Note: Although has-one foreign keys are often stored as columns in a database alongside other fields, foreign keys **MUST NOT** be included in a resource's attributes.
+All relations **MUST** be represented under a resource's links object, as described below.

 #### Resource Identification <a href="#document-structure-resource-identification" id="document-structure-resource-identification" class="headerlink"></a>